WooodHead/docs/2018/code/docker/docker-command.md

    test:lastest

    # launch a container from it
+   docker container run <options> <image>:<tag> <app>
    docker container run -it ubuntu:lasted /bin/bash
    docker container run -d --name web2 --publish 8081:8080 test:latest
+   -it flag : connect your terminal window to the container\'s shell

+   docker container run alpine:latest sleep 10
+   The container will start, run for 10 seconds and exit

    container un tells the Docker daemon to start a new container -it flags tell Docker to make the container interactive and to attach our current shell to the container\'s terminal

+   # verfiy stlling running container
+   docker container ps

     # list all running containers
    docker container ls